-The geese frequent the open water areas of Cordry Lake and Princes Lakes, and forage along adjacent lawns and mowed areas.
+The geese frequent the open water areas of Sweetwater Lake, and forage along adjacent lawns and mowed areas.
 They also appear to prefer congregating along the dams, which gives them a clear line of sight from which to view possible predators.
 The geese also will roost and forage around and on piers and docks.
+Of particular concern is the Sweetwater beach area, which seems to harbor a large flock of resident geese that roost in the sand during the night and forage in a grassy area on a peninsula adjacent to the beach.

 The extent of the problem is perceived to be critical because of health and safety concerns and possible loss of recreational opportunities of the lakes.
 Additionally, the excessive nutrients associated with the droppings can lead to decreased water clarity and excessive algal growth.
-Water quality monitoring data does not indicate a severe threat at this time.
+In fact, in the summer of 2005, Sweetwater Beach was closed for nearly a week after water quality sampling showed levels in excess of state standards (235 colonies per 100 mL).
+Volunteer water quality monitoring data did not indicate a severe threat at this time.